nobarinikan/CS412_Course_Project/README.md

 * Feature Engineering (Links to Code Snippets?)

 Many features were created and some with high correlations were selected for training our models.
 Here is the list of our features:

-> Feature 1: Number of prompts that a users asked
+1. Number of prompts that a user asked
-> Feature 2: Number of complaints that a user makes e.g "the code gives this error!"
+2. Number of complaints that a user makes (e.g., "the code gives this error!")
-> Feature 3: User prompts average number of characters
+3. User prompts average number of characters
-> Feature 4: Total number of prompts
+4. Total number of prompts
-> Feature 5: Ratio of error prompts to total prompts
+5. Ratio of error prompts to total prompts
-> Feature 6: Average entropy per prompt
+6. Average entropy per prompt
-> Feature 7: Total characters per interaction (sum of prompt and response averages)
+7. Total characters per interaction (sum of prompt and response averages)
-> Feature 8: Ratio of prompt characters to response characters
+8. Ratio of prompt characters to response characters
-> Feature 9: Average Q per responses
+9. Average Q per responses
-> Feature 10: Positive responses to negative responses ratio
+10. Positive responses to negative responses ratio
-> Feature 11: Response Complexity
+11. Response Complexity
-> Feature 12: Response diversity
+12. Response diversity
-> Feature 13: Prompts to errors ratio
+13. Prompts to errors ratio
-> Feature 14: Frequency of "thank you"
+14. Frequency of "thank you"
-> Feature 15: Average entropy of responses
+15. Average entropy of responses
-> Feature 16: Q_0 - Q_8 ratio to total prompts
+16. Q_0 - Q_8 ratio to total prompts
-> Feature 17: Response length
+17. Response length
-> Feature 18: Sentiment Analysis on Responses
+18. Sentiment Analysis on Responses
-> Feature 19: Frequency of repeating prompts
+19. Frequency of repeating prompts
-> Feature 20: Flesch-Kincaid readability score
+20. Flesch-Kincaid readability score
-> Feature 21: Question number where student starts consulting gpt
+21. Question number where the student starts consulting GPT
-> Feature 22: Primitive Grade (calculated based on simitarity score and max point of each question)
+22. Primitive Grade (calculated based on similarity score and max point of each question)

 * Select Features (Links to Code Snippets?)